Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: System Integration

 A comparative visualization of parts fabricated with and without induced defects is illustrated in Figures~\ref{fig:Surface_optical_vs_FPP}.
 The post-build photographs captured with a digital single-lens reflex (DSLR) camera are shown in Figures~\ref{fig:Surface_optical_vs_FPP}(a) and \ref{fig:Surface_optical_vs_FPP}(d), while those in Figures~\ref{fig:Surface_optical_vs_FPP}(b) and \ref{fig:Surface_optical_vs_FPP}(e) present in-situ grayscale captures from the FPP system’s CMOS camera.

 The designed laser scan paths corresponding to each build are illustrated in Figure~\ref{fig:Surface_optical_vs_FPP}(c) and \ref{fig:Surface_optical_vs_FPP}(f).
 In both cases, the printing process started at the corner indicated by the square marker, where the nozzle traces the outer boundary along the arrows to form a wall-like perimeter.
 It then proceeded from the circular marker, following the arrows to complete the inner hatch infill.
 The black lines indicate the programmed scan tracks.
 Interruptions along these lines represent 1 mm laser-off segments intentionally inserted to create defects, as shown in Figure~\ref{fig:Surface_optical_vs_FPP}(f).
+The 6- and 12-anomaly sets described above were primarily designed for a systematic evaluation of the FPP system's sensitivity to controlled, localized defects at complex, pre-determined toolpath locations.
 With these experimental conditions established, the subsequent analysis relies on the fringe projection system to capture the surface geometry after each deposited layer.
 Section~\ref{Anomaly_Detection_Framework} details the point cloud processing workflow and demonstrates how anomalies can be identified and characterized based on the measured data.

+However, to validate the system's generalizability and effectiveness in a more ecologically valid scenario, a second experiment was conducted.
+This experiment was designed to replicate a common process failure mode.
+We fabricated an entire layer using only 50\% of the nominal laser power.
+This condition is known to produce realistic LOF morphologies and widespread surface degradation, which are often encountered before process parameters are fully optimized.

+The purpose of this test was to demonstrate that the anomaly detection framework can generalize from the artificial, discrete defects (i.e., the laser-off segments) to these process-induced, stochastic defects, thereby proving its utility on surface morphologies representative of a true manufacturing flaw.
+This 50\%-power layer, along with a baseline surface deposited under nominal conditions, was analyzed using the identical FPP workflow.